 By October 1978, Valentich had attained a Class 4 instrument rating, significant for someone his age, and had 150 hours of flight time behind him.
 While he was young and inexperienced, he had a steady temperament, and had impressed his instructors with his natural ability.

 Halfway between Victoria and Tasmania, King Island is a tiny green spec in the middle of Bass Strait.
-Originally settled by whalers in the 19th century, the rugged, windswept island had gradually developed into a high end agricultural centre, famed for it's cheese and beef.
+Originally settled by whalers in the 19th century, the rugged, windswept island had gradually developed into an agricultural centre, especially famous for its cheese.

 The 235 kilometre round trip was expected to take about three hours.